freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/html/tutorials/embedding-youtube-videos/index.md

 ### `<frame>` Element

 #### Using
 You can easily put your chosen video by using `<frame>` element.
-But remember, you also need to define height and width of your player, so we will use atributes `height` and `width`.
+But remember, you also need to define height and width of your player, so we will use attributes `height` and `width`.

 What we will need?
 - Video on YouTube and URL
 - `<frame>` element (don't forget to close it!)
-- `width` and `height` atributes
+- `width` and `height` attributes

 ```html
 <iframe width="420" height="315"